MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-tshoot.md

 ## Update to the latest version

 It's a good general practice to make sure you're using a supported version.
 We release a new update of the on-premises data gateway every month.
 Currently, Microsoft actively supports only the last six releases of the on-premises data gateway.
-If you're experiencing issues with the version you're using, try upgrading to the latest one as your issue might have been resolved in the latest version.
+If you're experiencing issues with the version you're using, try upgrading to the latest one as your issue might be resolved in the latest version.

 ### Inconsistent versions between gateway members in a cluster